 If you don't know the exact date of conception, it's best to be prepared several days in advance of when you think your cat may deliver her newborn kittens.

 Stay close by during labor and the births.
-This isn't the time to go on vacation!
+This isn't the time to go on an extended vacation!

 The first sign of labor for cats giving birth to kittens is restlessness with some growling or rhythmic purring.